drewby/opentelemetry.io/content/en/blog/2024/otel-generative-ai/index.md

 track performance, cost, and safety with ease.

 The [**Instrumentation Library**](https://opentelemetry.io/docs/specs/otel/overview/#instrumentation-libraries) is being developed within the [OpenTelemetry Python Contrib](https://github.com/open-telemetry/opentelemetry-python-contrib) project to automate telemetry collection for generative AI applications.
-The first release is a Python library, given Python’s widespread use in AI development.
-Designed to integrate seamlessly with OpenAI’s API, this library captures spans and events, gathering essential data like model inputs, response metadata, and token usage in a structured format.
+The first release is a Python library for instrumenting OpenAI client calls, given Python's widespread use in AI development and the popularity of OpenAI.
+Designed to integrate seamlessly with OpenAI's API, this library captures spans and events, gathering essential data like model inputs, response metadata, and token usage in a structured format.